read more

 dass es Menschen in Deutschland geben wird, die uns dabei finanziell unterstützen werden. zurück

-Continued from Current notes from Namibia 18 April 2020
+Continuation of Current Notes from Namibia 18 April 2020

-And yet there are many groups of people whose salaries have completely collapsed and who now have nothing at all and have to hope that their extended family will support them.
+And yet there are many groups of people whose salaries have collapsed completely and who now have nothing left and have to hope that their extended family will support them.

 We received a particular cry for help this week.
-In Namibia, the salaries of the pastors of the various churches are not paid through taxes, but directly by the congregation, and the church leadership receives money through a percentage of the congregations.
-The pastors earn their money through Sunday collections, baptisms, funerals, weddings and confirmations.
-Now, in Namibia, too, there are no more church services or church sacraments, and therefore all church representatives no longer have any income.
-I hope and pray that the individual members of the congregation recognize their personal responsibility towards their pastors and do not leave them alone.
-But even there, concern for their own well-being is no different than here.
+In Namibia, the salaries of pastors in various churches are not paid through taxes, but directly by the congregation, and church leaders receive funding through a percentage of the congregation's levy.
+Pastors earn their money through Sunday offerings and through baptisms, funerals, weddings, and confirmations.
+Now, in these times, there are no longer any services or church sacraments taking place in Namibia, and as a result, all church representatives no longer have any income.
+I hope and pray that individual congregation members recognize their personal responsibility toward their pastors and do not abandon them.
+But even there, concern for one's own well-being is no more pronounced than it is here.

-If you feel like helping the pastors in Namibia financially, please mark your next donation with "Grant for the Pastors in Namibia".
+If you feel compelled to help the pastors in Namibia financially, please mark your next donation with "Grant for the Pastors in Namibia."
 We will try to get this money to the church representatives in need. back

-Continued from Current notes from Namibia 4 April 2020
+Continuation of Current Notes from Namibia 4 April 2020

-In the first two weeks of our stay, we had the opportunity to visit our various projects and discuss them with those responsible on site.
-In Namibia, too, schools were closed in mid-March and students were sent on early vacation.
-The vacation, which was planned for the end of April or beginning of May, was brought forward and - as of today, April 6, 2020 - normal classes will resume from April 20 - even during the original vacation period.
-Yes, the fear of the corona virus now has Namibia firmly in its grip.
-Excessive warm greetings and hugs no longer take place, friends greet each other briefly with a bent elbow and laugh at each other: "That's how we do it in times of Corona!"
+During the first two weeks of our stay, we had the opportunity to visit our various projects and discuss them with the people in charge on site.
+In Namibia, too, schools were closed in mid-March, and students were sent on early vacation.
+The vacation, originally scheduled for the end of April or beginning of May, has been brought forward, and as of today, April 6, 2020, normal classes are scheduled to resume on April 20—including during the original vacation period.
+Yes, fear of the coronavirus now has a firm grip on Namibia.
+Exuberant, warm greetings and hugs are no longer the norm; friends greet each other briefly with a bent elbow and laugh: "That's how we do it in times of Corona!"

-Namibia also sealed itself off until the week after Easter, with serious consequences, especially for the poorer population: All soup kitchens for children and the elderly and school meals for primary school children up to grade 7 have been suspended and are not taking place.
-Tourism, a very important pillar of the Namibian economy, has been reduced to zero and all plans for the next few months have been cancelled or canceled.
-Many ordinary employees in the service sector no longer have jobs and have been sent home.
+Namibia also sealed itself off until the week after Easter, with serious consequences, especially for the poorer population: All soup kitchens for children and the elderly, as well as school meals for primary school students up to grade 7, have been suspended and are no longer operating.
+Tourism, a very important pillar of the Namibian economy, has been reduced to zero, and all plans for the coming months have been canceled or scrapped.
+Many ordinary service workers are out of work and have been sent home.

 What makes me particularly happy at the moment are two recent requests from donors who, especially in times of Corona, are concerned about the situation of the people in Namibia and would like to help with our projects.

-Please, please, don't forget about the people in poorer countries because of your understandable worries in Germany!
-There will be no large government aid packages here to cushion the greatest hardship!
-In discussions, employers have repeatedly stressed to me that they will continue to pay their employees during these times and will not lay them off.
-That is good and hopeful!
-But there will also be many other fates that will now increasingly depend on soup kitchens, but also on their own initiatives. back
+Please, please, don't forget the people in poorer countries in your understandable concerns in Germany!
+There won't be large government aid packages here to cushion the greatest hardship!
+In conversations with me, employers have repeatedly emphasized that they will continue to pay their employees during these times and will not lay them off.
+That's good and hopeful!
+But there will also be many other fates that will now increasingly rely on soup kitchens, but also on self-initiative. back